Video game console: Game media

-The read-only memory (ROM) cartridge was introduced with the Fairchild Channel F. A ROM cartridge consist of a printed circuit board (PCB) housed inside of a plastic casing, with a connector allowing the device to interface with the console.
+The read-only memory (ROM) cartridge was introduced with the Fairchild Channel F. A ROM cartridge consists of a printed circuit board (PCB) housed inside of a plastic casing, with a connector allowing the device to interface with the console.
 The circuit board can contain a wide variety of components, at the minimum, the read-only memory with the software written on it.
 Later cartridges were able to introduce additional components onto the circuit board like coprocessors, such as Nintendo's SuperFX chip, to enhance the performance of the console.
 Some consoles such as the Turbografx-16 used a smart card-like technology to flatten the cartridge to a credit-card-sized system, which helped to reduce production costs, but limited additional features that could be included onto the circuitry.
 PCB-based cartridges waned with the introduction of optical media during the fifth generation of consoles.
 More recently, ROM cartridges have been based on high memory density, low cost flash memory, which allows for easier mass production of games.
 Sony used this approach for the PlayStation Vita, and Nintendo continues to use ROM cartridges for its 3DS and Switch products.